irdanish11/devops/docker/README.md

 * `RUN`: This command runs a command in the container.
 We can define simple subcommands along with the RUN instruction that we want to execute inside the container.
 For example, if we want to install a pip package, we can simply use the “RUN pip install package_name” instruction inside the Dockerfile.
 * `COPY`: This command copies files from the host to the container.
 * `WORKDIR`: This command changes the current working directory in the container.
 * `EXPOSE`: This command exposes a port on the host.
 This command exposes the specified port but it does not publish/map the container port to the host port.
-To do that we need to specifiy `publish` argument with `docker run` as `docker run -p host_port_number:docker_port_number` the `EXPOSE` command is optional, but its a good practice to specify it.
+To do that we need to specify `publish` argument with `docker run` as `docker run -p host_port_number:docker_port_number` the `EXPOSE` command is optional, but its a good practice to specify it.
 * `ENTRYPOINT`: This command sets the entrypoint of the container.
 The `ENTRYPOINT` specifies a command that will always be executed when the container starts.
 * `CMD`: This command sets the command that is run when the container is started.
 The `CMD` specifies arguments that will be fed to the `ENTRYPOINT`.